-- Please watch the videos for the lab and submit the resulting edits to the lab exercise in URCourses before your scheduled lab, then do your best to fully complete the exercise. - For each lab assignment, there are two submissions these are used to re-evaluate your work in case of an error or dispute, or as a backup in case of unavoidable absence: - An attempt of the lab assignment, which will be submitted in URCourses before the beginning of your scheduled lab time.
-Check lab submission - A .zip file of your completed lab assignment to be added to your URCourses submission before the weekly oral exam time. - If you do not submit both parts to URCourses, you will receive a zero on the corresponding oral exam. - Work that could not be finished in time to be demonstrated in-lab may be submitted in URCourses late for half marks.
-However, you must submit the attempt prior to the Friday (of the same week) at 11:55 PM (CST) or you will not be able to submit.
-This work will be evaluated at the end of the term. - You must work starting from the sample code provided by us.
+- Please watch the videos for the lab and submit the resulting edits to the lab exercise in URCourses before your scheduled lab, then do your best to fully complete the exercise. - Some weeks have multiple labs due.
+We will inform you of which by email. - For each lab assignment, there are two submissions these are used to re-evaluate your work in case of an error or dispute, or as a backup in case of unavoidable absence: - An attempt of the lab assignment, which will be submitted in URCourses before the beginning of your scheduled lab time. - A .zip file of the completed lab assignment to be added to your URCourses submission before the weekly oral exam time. - You must work starting from the sample code provided by us.
 Do not delete it and restart.
 Do not start from scratch.
 Build from this starting point following along with the video demonstrations.
 Writing unique solutions that differ from the video demonstrations could put you at a disadvantage for your oral exam.